mlundine/ShorelineSandbox/README.md

 # Part 6: Develop Workflow for Building ML Forecasting Model from CoastSeg Data

+Requirements (Python 3.7, tensorflow, keras, pandas, matplotlib, numpy, datetime, random, scipy, pandas, statsmodels, os, csv)

+* 1D timeseries is complete, see lstm_projection_single_transect_coastseg.py
+* 2D is in progress

-1. Take CoastSeg tidally corrected timeseries matrix and downsample to maximum timedelta then downsample this result to maximum spacedelta.
+1. Take CoastSeg timeseries matrix and downsample to maximum timedelta then downsample this result to maximum spacedelta.
 2. Train parallel LSTM model, using guidance from dissertation results.